kpecsok98/Worcester-Greenspace/README.md

 2. A 2010 median household income of less than $40,673.

-3. Have >= 25% of households that are English isolated, meaning there's no one in a household over 14 who speaks only English or doesn't speak English at home but overall speaks it very well as of 2010.
+3. Have >= 25% of households that are English isolated, meaning there's no one in a household over 14 years of age who speaks only English or doesn't speak English at home but overall speaks it very well as of 2010.

 In addition to comparing green space distribution in Environmental Justice CBGs and non-Environmental Justice CBGs this tutorial will also show how to compare green space distribution in Environmental Justice CBGs that satisfy all three criteria, and Environmental Justice CBGs that satisfy only some criteria.
 Lastly, it is also important to note that these qualifications for Environmental Justice CBGs are only used for CBGs in Massachusetts.